international admissions

 - Aptis test scores with an overall CEFR score of B2; OR

-- Identify as a native speaker from one of the select exempt English-speaking countries or an approved equivalent; OR
+- Identify as a native speaker from one of the select exempt English-speaking countries or an approved equivalent (see exempt countries list below); OR

 - Provide transcripts with at least 60 credits at an accredited university in the US or an institution of higher education whose language of instruction is English; OR